 Even though Investment Funds are subject to certain constraints, the Underlying Managers may change aspects of their investment strategies without prior notice to the Fund.
 The Underlying Managers may do so at any time (for example, such change may occur immediately after providing the Investment Adviser with the quarterly unaudited financial information for the Investment Fund).
 The Investment Adviser may reallocate the Fund's investments among the Investment Funds, but the Investment Adviser's ability to do so may be constrained by the withdrawal limitations imposed by certain Investment Funds.
 The Fund's investments in certain Investment Funds may be subject to lock-up periods, during which the Fund may not withdraw its investment.
 These withdrawal limitations may prevent the Fund from reacting rapidly to market changes should an Investment Fund fail to effect portfolio changes consistent with such market changes and the demands of the Investment Adviser.
-Such withdrawal limitations may also restrict the Investment Adviser's ability to terminate investments in Investment Funds that are poorly performing or have otherwise had adverse changes.
-The Investment Adviser will engage in due diligence in an effort to ensure that the Fund's assets are invested in Investment Funds that provide reports that will enable it to monitor the Fund's investments as to their overall performance, sources of income, asset valuations, and liabilities; however, there is no assurance that such efforts will necessarily detect fraud, malfeasance, inadequate back office systems, or other flaws or problems with respect to an Investment Fund's operations and activities.
-The Investment Adviser will be dependent on information provided by Investment Fund's investment portfolio in accordance with its investment objectives.
+Such withdrawal limitations may also restrict the Investment Adviser's ability to terminate investments in Investment Fund's assets are invested in Investment Funds that provide reports that will enable it to monitor the Fund's investments as to their overall performance, sources of income, asset valuations, and liabilities; however, there is no assurance that such efforts will necessarily detect fraud, malfeasance, inadequate back office systems, or other flaws or problems with respect to an Investment Fund's operations and activities.
+The Investment Adviser will be dependent on information provided by Investment Fund's investment Fund's operations and activities.
+The Investment Adviser's ability to manage the Fund's investment portfolio in accordance with its investment, which if inaccurate could adversely affect the Investment Adviser's ability to manage the Fund's investment portfolio in accordance with its investment, which if inaccurate could adversely affect the Investment Adviser's ability to manage the Fund's investment portfolio in accordance with

 Conflicts of interest may arise from the fact that the Investment Adviser, the Underlying Managers and their affiliates may be carrying on substantial investment activities for other clients in which the Fund has no interest.
 The Investment Adviser, the Underlying Managers, and their respective affiliates manage the assets of and/or provide advice to registered investment companies, private investment funds and individual accounts (collectively, "Advisor Clients") other than the Fund, which could compete for the same investment opportunities as the Fund.
 In addition, the Investment Adviser, the Underlying Managers and their respective affiliates, and any of their respective officers, directors, partners, members or employees, may invest for their own accounts in various investment opportunities, including in private investment funds, private investment companies or other investment vehicles in which the Fund will have no interest.
 The Investment Adviser, the Underlying Managers and their respective affiliates may determine that an investment opportunity in a particular investment vehicle is appropriate for a particular Advisor Client or for themselves or their officers, directors, partners, members or employees, but not for the Fund.
 Situations may arise in which the Investment Adviser, the Underlying Managers and/or their respective affiliates or Advisor Clients have made investments which would have been suitable for investment by the Fund but, for various reasons, were not pursued by, or available to, the Fund.
-The investment activities of the Investment Adviser, the Underlying Managers and their respective affiliates and any of their respective officers, directors, partners, members or employees may disadvantage the Fund in certain situations, if, among other reasons, the investment activities limit the Fund's ability to invest.
+The investment activities of the Investment Adviser, the Underlying Managers and their respective affiliates and any of their respective officers, aritectors, partners, members or employees may disadvantage the Fund in certain situations, if, among other reasons, the investment activities limit the Fund's ability to invest.